 But this increased opportunity to socialise and communicate in a virtual environment has offered new avenues for antisocial behaviour.
 The problem of cyberbullying has received considerable research attention.
 However, other online antisocial behaviours with similarly harmful outcomes have received far less consideration — one example being anonymous online trolling.
 Trolling behaviours typically include deliberately posting inflammatory comments and argumentative messages in an attempt to provoke, disrupt, and upset others.
 Middle School Digital Citizenship: What Students Need to Know and Why.
 Middle school includes grades 6 through 8, with kids ranging from ages 11 to 14.

 It is absolutely critical to develop middle school digital citizenship skills at this time in their lives.
 Why?
 Because they are beginning to take more control of their lives.
 Their minds are thinking “Me” most of the time, and they are becoming more independent.
 They are beginning to expand socially both in the physical world and in the digital world, if they have not been doing so already.
-So it stands to reason that venturing out onto the Internet is a big deal for some, and may be old hat for others.
 Digital Literacy, Identity and a Domain of One’s Own.
 I must have about 10 domain names.
 That’s a lot less than some people I know, but 10 more than most people.
 Two of the domain names are those that I own on behalf of other people (my children) while the rest are for various projects and things I’ve done over the years.